 We are often asked “What is Landfill Gas”.
-On this page we have tried to explain the meaning of “landfill gas”, and a lot more.
+On this page we provide an explanation the meaning of “landfill gas”, and a lot more.
 We aim to give readers a grounding in the subject of landfill gas, and its uses.

 Landfill gas is a complex mix of different gases created by the action of microorganisms within a landfill.

 It is created in landfills when the organic material decomposes, and comprises a mixture of methane and carbon dioxide, with a number of other trace components.
 Hydrogen sulphide may be present.
 That is a dangerous gas if inhaled, and smells like “bad eggs”.
 Landfill gas also often contains appreciable concentrations of hazardous volatile organic compounds (VOCs) (CARB, 1990, Allen et al.).

 The use of landfill gas (LFG) is considered a green fuel source.

 That’s because it offsets the use of environmentally damaging fuels such as oil or natural gas, destroys the heat-trapping gas methane.
 And, the gas is generated by deposits of waste that are already in place.

 The methane in landfill gas is not “fossil fuel methane” (like natural gas or North-Sea gas) it is “renewable methane”.